Atlanta Workplace Slip and Fall Attorney

 In 2016, slip, trip, and fall accidents were the third largest cause of worker fatalities in the state of Georgia, according to the U.S. Bureau of Labor Statistics.
 Slip, trip, and falls are also the leading cause of traumatic brain injury (TBI) in the United States.
 At work, employees can fall from ladders, heights, or down stairs, especially if not enough safety measures are in place.

 Regardless of how your fall was caused or who was at fault, if you are injured at work you are entitled to workers’ compensation benefits under the Georgia Workers Compensation Act (GWCA).
-As a slip and fall attorney in Atlanta at The Law Office of Arthur E. Snead, LLC, I can help you get the benefits you need to pay for your medical bills, lost wages, and more.
+As a workplace slip and fall attorney in Atlanta at The Law Office of Arthur E. Snead, LLC, I can help you get the benefits you need to pay for your medical bills, lost wages, and more.

 Common Causes of Work Accidents